JuliaMolSim/Libxc.jl/README.md

 using CUDA
 CUDA.set_runtime_version!(v"11.8")
 ```

+## Status
+Full support for evaluating LDA, GGA and meta-GGA functionals
+on CPUs as shown above.

 Hybrid or range-separated hybrids and VV10-type functionals
 export parameters required in the host programs as properties of the `Functional`